monsoonmaelstrom/book2/book2.md

 “Okay,” I say and then I sink below water.

 I count to a hundred.
 I consider the merits of trying for another hundred before coming up for air, but that would probably be stupid.
-The water runs down my face stinging the cut my cheek as I break the surface and take a breath.
+The water runs down my face stinging the cut on my cheek as I break the surface and take a breath.

 What a fucking disaster.